lallaria/Archipelago/worlds/pokemon_frlg/docs/rom changes.md

 * The text displayed when a Trainer is about to send out a new Pokémon has been shortened so that you can still see the name of the Pokémon when deciding if you want to swap
 * Increased the rate at which a Pokémon's HP drains in battle to be based on the Pokémon's max HP
 * Added a GO HOME option to the menu that teleports you to Pallet Town
 * All evolution items (Moon Stone, Dragon Scale, etc.) have been turned into key items that can be used repeatadly.
-The items that have a held effect (Metal Coat, Deep Sea Scale, etc.) will give you both a held item version and key item version of the item when you get them.
+The items that have a held effect (Metal Coat, Deep Sea Scale, etc.) will give you both a held item version and key item version of the item when you get them
-* Talking to the Mystery Gift Man on the 2nd floor of any Pokemon Center will allow you to respawn any static encounters you haven't caught yet.
+* Talking to the Mystery Gift Man on the 2nd floor of any Pokemon Center will allow you to respawn any static encounters you haven't caught yet
-* Talking to the Wireless Club Attendant (left) on the 2nd floor of any Pokemon Center will let you fight a random uncatchable Pokemon in order to grind exp and money.
+* Talking to the Wireless Club Attendant (left) on the 2nd floor of any Pokemon Center will let you fight a random uncatchable Pokemon in order to grind exp and money
 * The Pikachu tutorial in the intro is skipped
+* The intro sequence of the game has been changed:
+  * You now choose your starter Pokémon in the intro after you name your rival
+  * Your spawn point is in front of your house in Pallet Town instead of in your room
+  * The Professor Oak scene in Pallet Town where he takes you to his lab in removed
+  * Professor Oak's Lab starts at the point where you need to do the first rival battle.
+The trigger for the rival battle has been removed and the battle can be initiated by talking to him
 * The Old Man catching tutorial is skipped
 * Miguel's position in Mt.
 Moon will change based on which side you enter from
 * You are able to pick up both fossils in Mt.
 Moon after beating Miguel